 To underscore this commitment, we have also:

-- developed a comprehensive due diligence process that is in line with the Organization for Economic Cooperation and Development (“OECD”) Due Diligence Guidance for Responsible Supply Chains of Minerals From Conflict Affected and High-Risk Areas.
+- developed a comprehensive due diligence process that is in line with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict Affected and High-Risk Areas.

 For more information please visit our Veritas Conflict Minerals Report.

 - Signatory to the United Nations Global Compact (UNGC), the world’s largest sustainability initiative.

 - Signatory of the Women’s Empowerment Principles, which Promote gender equality in business.

 - Signatory of the Business Backs Low-Carbon USA Statement, which is a call out to elected U.S. leaders to strongly support continued U.S. participation in the Paris Climate Agreement.